Becoming a Positive Psychology Practitioner

 There are currently a number of ways to become a Positive Psychology Practitioner, or someone who shares their knowledge of Positive Psychology through professional skills in practice.

 For those ready to engage in an academic course at Masters degree (level 7 in the UK), several universities offer reputable Masters degrees in Applied Positive Psychology, also known as MAPP degrees.
 At the Positive Psychology Guild (PPG), we partner with one of these institutions, Bucks New University, who runs an MSc in Applied Positive Psychology here.

-For those looking to engage in a professional course that bridges academic studies and scientific research with personal development and professional practice, PPG offers 3 Diploma Pathways (level 5): (1) Positive Psychology Practice & Coaching (Coaching Pathway); (2) Positive Psychology Practice & Training (Training Pathway); (3) Positive Organisational Psychology (Facilitation Pathway).
+For those looking to engage in a professional course that bridges academic studies and scientific research with personal development and professional practice, PPG offers three rigorous 2-year specialist qualifications: (1) Level 5 Diploma Positive Psychology Practice & Coaching (Coaching Pathway); (2) Level 5 Diploma Positive Psychology Practice & Training (Training Pathway); (3) Level 5 Diploma Positive Organisational Psychology (Organisational Pathway).

 What do Positive Psychology Practitioners do?